lucanicoladebiasi/ob/README.md

 performed by the `src/synch/ThreadSafeMap.ts` class.

 The combination of the `Transfer` properties `

 * `.sender`,
 * `.receiver`,
 * `.token.amount`,
   are used to generate the "lock key" used to synchronize transfers: only one transfer can be executed between two stakeholder addresses and the same token address.

+The REST service provides few ancillary services to debug and experiment with it

+* `GET /balances` - Returns the list of all the balances of addressed stakeholder.
+* `GET /balances/:address` - Returns the list of all the balances of a specific stakeholder identified by its address.
+* `GET /balances/:address/:token` - Returns the balance of token of a specific stakeholder identified by its address.

 ## Set-up